pulumi/terraform-provider-signalfx/website/docs/r/detector.html.markdown

     max_delay = 30

     # Note that if you use these features, you must use a user's
-    # admin key to authenticate the provider, lest Terraform not be able
+    # admin key to authenticate the provider
     # to modify the detector in the future!
     authorized_writer_teams = [ signalfx_team.mycoolteam.id ]
     authorized_writer_users = [ "abc123" ]